24 Greatest Places to Visit in Upstate New York + Hidden Gems

 a beautiful water hole in upstate new york between rocks

-When it comes to New York State, many only think of New York City: an immense urban metropolis.
+When it comes to New York State, many only think of New York City’s immense urban metropolis.
 However, the vast State of New York also expands into flowing hills, roaring rivers, breathtaking mountains, cute towns, and rushing waterfalls.
 Beneath all its natural beauty also lies important facets of history, tied deeply to the land and its people.
 Want to experience this for yourself?
-Here are 31 of the uniquely best places to visit upstate New York.
+I traveled the state extensively, and here are 24 of the uniquely best places to visit upstate New York.

 Upstate New York Getaways & Best Places to Visit

-It’s no surprise that the State of New York is enormously vast and spans against several state borders.
-Thus, the places listed below are broken down by New York regions: Central New York, the Catskills, the Hudson Valley, the Adirondacks, the Finger Lakes, Thousand Islands, Niagara Frontier, and Chautauqua-Allegheny.
+Our New York state is enormously vast and spans against several state borders.
+So, the places listed here will be divided by their New York regions: Central New York, the Catskills, the Hudson Valley, the Adirondacks, the Finger Lakes, Thousand Islands, Niagara Frontier, and Chautauqua-Allegheny.
 So you can choose the area that’s best for your Upstate New York Vacation!

 1. Green Lakes State Park (Hidden Gem)